zzc01/GitHubInstructions/ReadMe.md

 * Some instructions using git

 ## Download a git repository
-1. Copy the url, which is the repository, from github.
+1. Copy the url from github at Code -> Clone -> HTTPS.
-2. Spcify local PC path.
-Create a new folder.
+2. Open Git Bash.
+Create a new directory on you local computer.
-3. Clone the repository.
+3. Type git clone, and then paste the URL you copied earlier. "git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY"
 4. Now have the project in local.

 ## Publish a fresh project from VS to github